partrickJhonson/beef/Network-Discovery.md

 ![Get Internal IP Address WebRTC](https://cloud.githubusercontent.com/assets/434827/5973009/0a055c62-a8b7-11e4-82fd-96e726f8a60a.png)

-The [[Get Internal IP Address|Module:-Get-Internal-IP]] module uses a Java applet to retrieve the IP address.
+The [[Get Internal IP Address (Java)|Module:-Get-Internal-IP-(Java)]] module uses a Java applet to retrieve the IP address.
 Since Java introduced click-to-play the user must allow the unsigned Java applet to run.
+Note that modern Java (as of Java 7u51) will outright refuse to execute unsigned Java applets, and will also reject self-signed Java applets unless they're added to the exception list.

 [[Images/module-get-internal-ip.png|align=center]]